EarthEdSTEM/earthed-iot-programs-tutorials/T_Connect.md

 Welcome
 ----------------------------------------------

 In this tutorial, you will learn how to plug your micro:bit into your computer and download code.
-You will also learn how to display shapes on the micro:bit LED array to demonstrate downloading code.
+You will also learn how to display graphics on the micro:bit LED array and to download code.

 ## Step 2 Plug and Connect @unplugged
 Plug in your micro:bit to connect and download!
 -----------------------------------------------

 You will need a USB cable, micro:bit computer and a PC computer to complete this task.
-Make sure you have removed the micro:bit computer from the sensor:bit sheild.
+Make sure you have removed the micro:bit computer from the GPIO sheild (the board with the long blue connector).
 A shield is an 'add-on' board that is used to give a computer like a micro:bit more functions.

 ![image](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/General/USB_Connection.png)

-Connect the micro:bit to your your computer using the USB cable.
+Next, connect the micro:bit to your your computer using the USB cable.
 Need to know how to connect your micro:bit to your computer? **[Watch this video](https://www.youtube.com/watch?v=qSjMDG84bMY)**<br>

 ## Step 3 Simple Code @fullscreen